How to get an in at Fashion Week

 It’s a question I get asked, a lot.

-Fast forward 5 years I found myself working backstage at London Fashion Week and each year since I’ve been able to secure places on makeup teams working with world renowned artists with big name fashion houses and since then I’ve clocked up over 30 shows at both London and New York Fashion Weeks.
-I’ve worked on every sort of show, from smaller collective presentations to high end designers with last year keying my first 2 London Fashion Week shows.
+Fast forward 5 years I found myself working backstage at London Fashion Week and each year since I’ve been able to secure places on makeup teams working with world renowned artists with big name fashion houses.
+Since then I’ve clocked up over 40 shows at fashion weeks around the world.
+I’ve worked on every sort of show, from smaller collective presentations to high end designers and in the last 2 years I’ve keyed shows at both London and New York Fashion Weeks.

 I get asked how I did it.
 Let me explain.

 Backstage at Rosenthal Tee, New York Fashion Week 2016.
-Key artist Tawni.
+Key artist Dramatizon.

-It all starts with 2 things.
-1) A good network of connections and 2) a strong portfolio.
+It all starts with 3 things.
+1) A good network of connections 2) a strong portfolio 3) A real passion for makeup

 Let’s start off with building a network.